Archive Crucial Social Media Etiquette for Kids and Rules to Follow

 Don’t Hurt Others

-Not seeing a face on social media sometimes makes children meaner than usual.
+Not seeing a face on social media sometimes makes kids and teens meaner than usual.
 But they need to know that written words hurt as much as spoken ones.
-Cyberbullying is as bad as bullying in the world out there.
+Cyberbullying is as bad as bullying in the real world.
 What goes around comes back around.
 If your disrespect someone, you’ll be disrespected.
-So, for children’s mental health and safety, it is necessary to teach children to be respectful towards others on social media.
+So, for the sake of everyone’s mental health and safety, it is necessary to teach your kid to be respectful towards others on social media.

 On Our Blog: